 - Provide clear next steps

-Inline cues are hints seamlessly embedded into surrounding content.
-They provide lightweight guidance without interrupting the user’s interaction.
-You can find inline cues in the physical world; for example, icons on paths that indicate which side is for cyclists and which side is for walkers.
+Inline guidance is when hints, suggestions, or tips are embedded into the surrounding UI, as opposed to appearing above it, or in an up-front tutorial or experience.
+Such inline cues provide lightweight guidance without interrupting the user’s interaction.
+They can appear in the form of empty states (where guidance is “inline” by being embedded on the empty Tate of a screen or tab) or they can be interspersed with normal content.
+Inline cues also exist in the physical world; for example, icons on paths that indicate which side is for cyclists and which side is for walkers.
 They don’t require your attention, but serve as occasional, gentle reminders.

 Don’t overdo it

 - Don’t waste the user’s time.
 Don’t educate about obvious interactions, like pointing to a share button and telling a user that this is how she should share.
-Focus on the big, standout tasks in your product to maintain credibility with your user.
+Solve those kinds of problems in your core UI and focus education on the big, standout tasks in your product.